-S. No. Category Activities Sub-categories Ι Culture 1.
+S. No. Category Activities Sub-categories I Culture 1.
 Creative Writing 1.1 Creative Writing: Hindi1.2 Creative Writing: English 2.
 Dance 2.1 Indian Classical2.2 Indian Folk2.3 Western2.4 Choreography 3.
 Debate 3.1 Debate: Hindi3.2 Debate: English 4.
 Digital Media 4.1 Still Photography4.2 Film Making4.3 Animation 5.
-Fine Arts 5.1 Sketching & Painting 5.2 Sculpture 6.
+Fine Arts 5.1 Sketching & Painting5.2 Sculpture 6.
 Music (Vocal) 6.1 Indian Vocal (Classical, Light and Folk)6.2 Western (Classical and Light) 7.
 Music (Instrumental) 7.1 Indian Instrumental7.2 Western Instrumental 8.
 Theatre 8.1 English 8.2 Hindi 9.
 Quiz II NCC NCC III NSS NSS

-- Auditions for ECA will be centrally conducted at venues and dates notified by the DU Culture Council/ ECA Admission Committee. - Admission at Miranda House will be on the basis of merit list drawn by the Culture Council/ ECA Admission Committee. - Miranda House offers 5% concession for admission on basis of excellence in ECA. - Seats reserved for Sports and ECA taken together cannot exceed 5%. - Students admitted under this category are required to give an undertaking that they will actively participate in the ECA/Sports on basis of which they are admitted and perform for the college and the University in all years of study.
-Failure to do so will lead to cancellation of admission.
+• Students admitted under this category are required to give an undertaking that they will actively participate in the ECA/Sports on basis of which they are admitted and perform for the college and the University in all years of study.
+Failure to do so may lead to cancellation of admission.